Tormarket is a simple darknet market created to make trading less risky than using the large well known darknet markets.

 Many past darknet markets have implemented their wallets live, accessible to the web server so once hacked it is impossible for them to recover.
 This site implements the wallet and payment systems in a separate location isolated over the TOR network.

 Tormarket is free for anyone to create a buyer account.
-To become a vendor a bond payment of $200 is required.
+To become a vendor a bond payment is required.

 Some features of the market are: 2FA login, no-escrow available for some vendors, paying for multiple orders with one payment, product cloning, stock quantity management, very simple order process, feedback system.